ironiq/bash-ini-parser/README.md

     $ . bash-ini-parser

-Then, gived a properties file (file.ini):
+Then, there is a properties file (file.ini):

     [section]
        key = value